DnsZhou/COVID-19-CaseMapInRealTime/README.md

 # COVID-19-RealtimeMap
-This is a case map for Coronavirus (COVID-19) in real time with Google Map API
+This is a case map for Coronavirus (COVID-19) designed to work in real time with Google Map API Currently the backend NodeJS server haven't been finished so the data are updated mannually

 - Data Source: Coronavirus (COVID-19): number of cases in England https://www.gov.uk/government/publications/coronavirus-covid-19-number-of-cases-in-england/coronavirus-covid-19-number-of-cases-in-england